sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 }
 ```

 Panes are managed by the *PaneCollection* class which is available via *FrameworkApplication.Panes*.
 Panes are created programmatically using the *PaneCollection.Create* method.
 This method has an additional overload which allows the caller to pass user defined data; the appropriate constructor will be called on the pane derived class depending on which version of Create is called.
-After the paneís constructor is called, the paneís *InitializeAsync* function is called to give it a chance to initialize asynchronously if necessary.
+After the pane‚Äôs constructor is called, the pane‚Äôs *InitializeAsync* function is called to give it a chance to initialize asynchronously if necessary.
 Similarly, when a pane is closed, its *UninitializeAsync* function is called.
 The *PaneCollection* class also holds the *ActivePane* and has methods for finding and activating existing panes.

 Each pane instance has an associated instance identifier *(InstanceID)* which allows users to differentiate between multiple instances of the same pane.
 Panes can further override *ContentID* to provide a custom identifier.

 Panes directly receive mouse and keyboard events; if not handled, the events are forwarded to the current tool if active.

-As weíll see in more detail in the Undo/Redo section, Panes and DockPanes play a critical role in governing application operations.
+As we‚Äôll see in more detail in the Undo/Redo section, Panes and DockPanes play a critical role in governing application operations.

 ##DockPanes